ldalzotto/Engine/README.md

 > ***(a)*** There is a work in progress to roll a custom png loader with zlib.
 Thus removing stbimage for zlib.

 > ***(b)*** If one day the engine supports GUI programming, then the Qt dependency can be replaced by it.

+# Try it

+Both previous engine build used to record gifs are available at the [release page]().
+Extract archives and run executables.